-The initial PHI awareness survey was administered using SurveyMonkey and targeted a diverse demographic of urban Indian participants.
-The survey included closed-ended and open-ended questions designed to capture a broad spectrum of wearable health technology use data.
-The survey comprised a total of 29 questions, including 8 questions on demographic information and 8 open-ended questions (6 for users and 2 for non-users).
-The closed-ended questions focused on collecting demographic information (age, gender, occupation), the type of wearable devices used for PHI, frequency of use, and specific health metrics tracked (such as steps, heart rate, and sleep patterns).
+We launched our survey using SurveyMonkey and targeted a diverse demographic of urban Indian participants.
+The survey included both closed-ended and open-ended questions to capture a broad range of data on the use of PHI and related tools, such as wearables.
+The survey comprised 29 questions: 8 on demographic information and 8 open-ended (6 for users and 2 for non-users).
+The closed-ended questions focused on collecting demographic information (age, gender, occupation), the type of wearables used for PHI, frequency of use, and specific health metrics tracked (such as steps, heart rate, and sleep patterns).
 The open-ended questions focused on aspects of trust and usage, such as \textit{(1)Please explain briefly if you have ever changed the health wearable you use and why.
 (2) What do you understand about the health data/analysis from your wearable?
 (3) Do you trust the accuracy of the wearable health data?
-(4) Has the history from your health wearable ever helped you with doctor visits?} The open-ended questions of the survey allowed participants to elaborate on their experiences with wearable devices as part of their PHI, providing deeper insights into their motivations, the challenges they faced, and their overall perceptions of the utility of these devices in their daily lives.
+(4) Has the history from your health wearable ever helped you with doctor visits?} The detailed survey questionnaire is presented in Appendix \ref{appendix:survey_rq1}.
+The open-ended survey questions allowed participants to elaborate on their experiences with wearables as part of their PHI, providing deeper insights into their motivations, challenges, and perceptions of the utility of these devices for everyday proactive care.
 These responses were crucial for identifying recurring themes and patterns in the qualitative analysis.
-The survey remained open until saturation was observed in the responses.
+The survey remained open until saturation in the responses was reached.

-The PHI awareness survey had a total of 99 responses, of which 87 were complete and were used for further analysis.
-The demographics had a mean age of 32 and a maximum age of 83, which included 50 males, 36 females, and 1 participant who preferred not to disclose their gender.
-Among the complete responders, there were 55 users and 32 non-users.
+This survey received 99 responses, of which 87 were complete and used for further analysis.
+The demographics consisted of a mean age of 32 and a maximum age of 83, with 50 males, 36 females, and 1 participant who preferred not to disclose their gender.
+Among the complete responders, 55 users and 32 non-users were included.
 The majority (85\%) of the survey participants were between 18 and 44 years old.
-The diversity of participants in age, gender, profession, and education provided a robust dataset for analyzing broader adoption/use/behavior patterns and informed the qualitative exploration in the subsequent interviews.